 To add or change the Letterhead, either drag-and-drop a pdf onto the Letterhead section or browse to find it.
 Once selected, you'll see the Letterhead with top and bottom margin lines.
 Drag the lines to indicate the printable portion of the Letterhead, and Save it.

-What is Masthead?
-Your firm’s address for use on pleading paper.
-When a Case is created where you’re the Lead Counsel, the Case’s Masthead will inherit your Masthead (although the Case's Masthead can be changed without affecting the Lead Counsel's Masthead).
+What is the Masthead?
+Your firm's address for use on pleading paper.
+When a Case is created, the Case's Masthead inherits the Lead Counsel's Masthead (although the Case's Masthead can be changed without affecting the Lead Counsel's Masthead).

 What is Attorneys Teams I'm On?
 A list of the Attorneys who have added you to their Team.
 You can create Cases for any of them.